Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Decision process framework

+where $c_n$ represents the shot clock time at the $n^{th}$ moment of a play.
+Going forward we will represent realized values of $T(c_n)$ as $t_n$.
+An illustrative 8-slice TPT is shown in Figure \ref{fig:tpm_3d} for the Cleveland Cavaliers 2015-16 most common starting lineup.

 The policy tensor is virtually identical to the transition probability tensor (TPT) in form, the only difference being the column space.
-Since the ballcarrier makes only a binary decision at every step of the process, the shot policy (given any time $t$) is a matrix slice with row space equal to that of the corresponding TPM slice and a column space of length two (shot and no shot).
+Since the ballcarrier makes only a binary decision at every step of the process, the shot policy given any time interval $t_n$, is a matrix with row space equal to that of the corresponding TPT slice and a column space of length two (`Shoot' and `Not shoot').
 This tensor framework is the key to accurately exploring the effects of altering shot policies.
 The efficiency of a shot is dependent on the time remaining on the shot clock, and this model framework allows us to account for this temporal dependency and tailor our policy alterations accordingly.